adityamittl/NoDistance/README.md

 ## ⚙️ How it works

 ## 🔨 How we built it
 We used Figma to design the web app, and brought our design into reality through HTML , CSS and for backend we use Django.
-We got an exposure to wonderful sponsor technologies and used them in our project -- namely, Google Cloud, Auth0 , CockroachDB , (more details given below).
+We got an exposure to wonderful sponsor technologies and used them in our project -- namely Auth0 , CockroachDB  (more details given below).

 ## ⭕ Use of CockroachDB
 - We used CockroachDB as database because it is an easy to use, open-source, and indestructible SQL database.
 It works well with Containers like Kubernetes and compatible with Postgresql.